braillerap/svgpattern/readme.md

 python buildpattern_package.py
 ```

-you should have a packagesvg.json in current directory, you can use it in DesktopBrailleRAP source file
+you should have a packagesvg.json in current directory, you can use it in DesktopBrailleRAP source file to build a new executable.